space-ros/simulation/docs/robots/curiosity.md

   - The simple environment is available in the `./assets/Robots/Curiosity_Mars_Rover/CuriosityMarsRover.usd`.
   - The Curiosity Mars Rover on Mars Surface environment is available in the `./assets/Scenes/MarsEnvironment.usd`.

+### Required extensions

+  - ROS2 Bridge - To communicate with the Curiosity Mars Rover using ROS2.
+  - Rover Simple Controller - To control the Curiosity Mars Rover using the keyboard.

 ### Action Graphs

 The Curiosity Mars Rover has the following action graphs: